kingnz007/Central-Lyrics/README.md

 ```
 python manage.py runserver
 ```
-Make sure you've django and lyricsgenius installed in your environment.
+Make sure you've django, memcache and lyricsgenius installed in your environment.
 ```
 pip install Django
+pip install python-memcached
 pip install lyricsgenius

 ```
 Central lyrics doesn't have its own database and completely depends on Genius API for its content. <br /><br />
 Feel free to contribute to this project.